zerocore0/readest_fork/README.md

 The Readest app is available for download! 🥳 🚀

 - macOS : Search for "Readest" on the [macOS App Store][link-macos-appstore].
-- Windows / Linux: Visit [https://readest.com][link-website] or the [Releases on GitHub][link-gh-releases].
+- Windows / Linux / Android: Visit [https://readest.com][link-website] or the [Releases on GitHub][link-gh-releases].
+- iOS: Available on TestFlight (send your Apple ID to readestapp@gmail.com to request access)
 - Web: Visit [https://web.readest.com][link-web-readest].
-- iOS / Android: coming soon 👀

 ## Requirements